 Furthermore, acts prohibited by this policy may constitute violations of other University policies and regulations that may require additional proceedings.
 For example, complaints against non-student responding parties who are employed by the University may also constitute violations of the appropriate faculty or staff conduct-policy.
 Students, employees, and visitors are advised that some acts of sexual misconduct may also constitute a violation of the Oklahoma statutes.
 Therefore, complainants may wish to pursue the matter through the state’s civil, and/or criminal systems as well as through the University system since each of these entities may offer different protections and resources.
 These statutes are available at: http://www.oscn.net/applications/oscn/index.asp?ftdb=STOKST&level=1

-This policy shall be applied and interpreted in conjunction with the following existing documents (and any amendments or successor documents): The Policy on Harassment; The Statement on Academic Freedom Responsibility and Tenure (faculty); The Student Code of Conduct and The University of Tulsa Statement on Rights, Freedoms and Responsibilities(students); The University Policies and Procedures Manual (non-faculty employees); The University of Tulsa Policy on Non-Discrimination, as adopted by the Board of Trustees on September 18, 1991 and The University of Tulsa Student Pledge and Commitment, created and approved by the student body and accepted by the Board of Trustees in the Fall of 2003.
+This policy shall be applied and interpreted in conjunction with the following existing documents (and any amendments or successor documents): The Title IX Policy; The Policy on Harassment; The Statement on Academic Freedom Responsibility and Tenure (faculty); The Student Code of Conduct and The University of Tulsa Statement on Rights, Freedoms and Responsibilities(students); The University Policies and Procedures Manual (non-faculty employees); The University of Tulsa Policy on Non-Discrimination, as adopted by the Board of Trustees on September 18, 1991 and The University of Tulsa Student Pledge and Commitment, created and approved by the student body and accepted by the Board of Trustees in the Fall of 2003.
 Additionally the Ethical Conduct in Academic Research and Scholarship policy may also apply to any situation.
 All of these documents are available online, and as links in this policy.
 To access these policies, sign in to the Portal at utulsa.edu.